gromacs/gromacs/docs/install-guide/index.rst

 compile FFTW with threading or MPI support, but it does no harm.
 On x86 hardware, compile with *both* ``--enable-sse2`` and ``--enable-avx`` for FFTW-3.3.4 and earlier.
 From FFTW-3.3.5, you should also add ``--enable-avx2`` also.
-On Intel chipsets supporting 512-wide AVX, including KNL, add ``--enable-avx512`` also.
+On Intel processors supporting 512-wide AVX, including KNL, add ``--enable-avx512`` also.
 FFTW will create a fat library with codelets for all different instruction sets, and pick the fastest supported one at runtime.
-On IBM Power8, you definitely want FFTW-3.3.5 and to compile it with ``--enable-vsx`` for SIMD support.
+On ARM architectures with NEON SIMD support and IBM Power8 and later, you definitely want version 3.3.5 or later, and to compile it with ``--enable-neon`` and ``--enable-vsx``, respectively, for SIMD support.
 If you are using a Cray, there is a special modified (commercial) version of FFTs using the FFTW interface which can be slightly faster.